Skip to content

 alwaysThinkingEnabledAlways enable thinking modetrue

-endpointCustom service endpoint address"https://api.example.com"
+endpointCustom server endpoint address"https://api.example.com"

 envRouteModeEnvironment routing mode configuration"production"